Deep Learning for Image Denoising: A Photographer's Guide

 Several factors contribute to image noise, and understanding them can help you minimize its effects.

 - Sensor size and ISO settings are critical.
 Smaller sensors and higher ISO settings increase sensitivity, but introduce more noise.
+Pushing your camera's ISO higher, especially on smaller sensors, is a surefire way to get more grain.

 - Long exposure photography can also be a culprit.
 Extended exposure times generate heat in the sensor, leading to increased noise.
+This is why you often see noise reduction options for long exposures in your camera.

 - Environmental factors like low light conditions and high temperatures can exacerbate the problem.
+Shooting in a dark room or a hot environment?
+Expect more noise.

 Denoising is essential for photographers aiming to achieve professional-quality results.

 - It helps in preserving image details and sharpness, balancing noise reduction with detail retention.
+It's all about finding that sweet spot where the noise is gone but your subject's fine features aren't.

 - Denoising improves image aesthetics and achieving clean, visually appealing photographs.
+Nobody likes a noisy portrait!

 - It enhances post-processing flexibility, denoising is a crucial step in the editing workflow that provides more latitude for creative adjustments.
+You can push your edits further when you start with a cleaner image.

 As raver119 explains, image denoising is a viable computer vision problem with more than one solution, making it a fascinating area to explore with neural networks.